What kind of clothing should we wear?

 Do you have any hotel or B&B recommendations?

-Whitehorse has several comfortable hotels in safe and convenient locations downtown, and you will find a number of Airbnbs scattered throughout downtown as well.
+Yellowknife has several comfortable hotels in safe and convenient locations downtown, and you will find a number of Airbnbs scattered throughout downtown as well out in more residential neighbourhoods like Range Lake.